86311972/Soil-Temperature-Amplitude-Phase-Prediction/README.md

 MATLAB code for the paper:

-**"Harmonic-Based Soil Temperature Simulation and Thermal Regime Mapping in Iran Using MODIS LST and the Sinusoidal Heat Transfer Equation"**
+**"Harmonic-Based Soil Temperature Simulation and Thermal Regime Mapping in Iran Using Remote Sensing Data and the Sinusoidal Heat Transfer Equation"**

 ## Author
 Hadi Zare (Khormizi)